MichaelSchneeberger/rust-cpp-interop/README.md

 ## Project structure

-This project includes Rust crates demonstrating various interop approaches and their challenges, as well as a markdown summarizing our findings:
+It includes Rust crates demonstrating various interop approaches and their challenges, as well as a markdown summarizing our findings:

 ```
 rust-cpp-interop/